Selecting a System

-The first task is to determine the number of fans that you will need based on your lifestyle and layout.
+The first task is to determine the number of units that you will need based on your lifestyle and layout.

-A multi-fan zoned system gives the homeowner maximum control over their ventilation and cooling needs.
-When sizing a zoned system, the combined CFM of all zoned units (not each individual fan) needs to match or exceed the total CFM requirements.
+A multi-unit zoned system gives the homeowner maximum control over their ventilation and cooling needs.
+When sizing a zoned system, the combined CFM (cubic air flow per minute) of all zoned units (not each individual unit) needs to match or exceed the total CFM requirements.
 All zoned fans can be turned on simultaneously when the entire home needs to be cooled, but a zoned system also allows individual area control.
 For example, if you’re going to bed at night, rather then running the central system, turn on the bedroom unit only.

-While a square shaped living space usually has only a single fan, L-shaped or large rooms with multiple living areas can benefit from multiple smaller fans.
+While a square shaped living space usually has only a single system, L-shaped or large rooms with multiple living areas can benefit from multiple smaller units.

-To determine the size of the fans you will need, calculate the square footage of your rooms and multiply by the height of the ceiling.
+To determine the size of the equipment you will need to calculate the square footage of your rooms and multiply by the height of the ceiling.
 This is the volume of your home.
 Hawaii systems are sized for a complete air exchange of that volume in 2-3 minutes or less.

 For Hawaii homes we recommend:

-- 2250 CFM Fans for a master bedroom
+- 2250 CFM Units for a master bedroom

 Article courtesy of IslandCooling.com